vihmu/rysa/README.md

 # Compiling

-Provided you have GCC or clang installed, just run `make.sh` in the repo's root directory.
+Provided you have GCC or clang installed, just run `compile.sh` in the repo's root directory.

 ## License